 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Fan Dumb/Fandom Heresy: The two versions of Nier, coupled with many people only hearing about the game via poor and sensationalist games journalism, occasionally leads to bizarre statements and accusations being made in comment threads whenever this game is mentioned.
-A common argument comes from certain NieR Gestalt fans saying that NieR Replicant only exists because the Japanese are so superficial that they won't play a game without a bishounen in it (which in fact is exactly the opposite of the truth), but the dumb can run deeply on both sides.
-The director having a Viewers Are Morons moment and suggesting in one interview that NieR Replicant might have sold well in France, with the implication that only the French could appreciate Japanese culture, didn't really help....
+A common argument comes from certain NieR Gestalt fans saying that NieR Replicant only exists because the Japanese are so superficial that they won't play a game without a bishounen in it (not only is this blatantly untrue, but the Japanese Fan Dumb could easily make the reverse argument against Gestalt sound equally compelling), but the dumb can run deeply on both sides.
+The director having a Viewers Are Morons moment and suggesting in one interview that NieR Replicant might have sold well in France, with the implication that only the French could appreciate Japanese culture, didn't really help...

 Fridge Brilliance/Fridge Horror: After finishing the game once, the true extent of the Shades' thoughts, actions and purpose on the world comes to light.
 And it becomes horrifying due to the actions of the player, who already killed them all.

-Also, more immediately, notice that in the end, Yonah was never cured of the Black Scrawl.
-So she'll either go mad and berserk or die.
+Also, more immediately, notice that in the end Yonah was never cured of the Black Scrawl.
+So she'll either go berserk or die before too long.